 A doctor and a lawyer juggle their two careers with the raising of their five kids.
 The Cosby Show stars BILL COSBY as Cliff Huxtable, PHYLICIA RASHAD as Clair Huxtable, MALCOLM-JAMAL WARNER as Theo Huxtable, TEMPESTT BLEDSOE as Vanessa Huxtable, KESHIA KNIGHT PULLIAM as Rudy Huxtable, SABRINA LE BEAUF as Sondra Huxtable Tibideaux, and GEOFFREY OWENS as Elvin Tibideaux.

 After a rocky third season in which two members of the principal cast were underutilized — Bonet, because her character was narratively made to go off to college, and Rashad, who had an ill-timed maternity leave that lasted the entire middle of the season — this year has to answer conclusively whether the rampant mediocrity we discussed last week was attributable solely to the lack of balance and consistency among the ensemble or if the diminished quality was endemic of much more serious problems within the show’s creative operations.
-Watching the entire fourth season, an answer begins to appear, but it’s not as cut-and-dry as we might like.
+Watching the entire fourth season, an answer begins to appear, but it’s not as cut and dried as we might like.
 For although the show is in a better position now, with a far greater number of worthwhile hits and a far fewer number of forgettable duds, The Cosby Show‘s fourth year still isn’t able to bounce back to the place of excellence in which it resided during its first two (and clearly now, much superior) seasons.
 Can we still enjoy it?
 Yes.
 Can we call it brilliant?
 No.

 As always, the year starts strong, rescinds into a slightly-lesser-but-mostly-rewarding homeostatic plateau, and then gasps for some metaphorical breaths to carry the season to its conclusion.
 Through it all, we see a series much more humorously solid than in the year prior, however, when the show fails (as it does several times during Season Four), the mediocrity is different — last season’s was bland and sad; this season’s begins to be foul and tragic (the kind of which we’ll see more in weeks ahead).
 So in some ways, this season is boasting higher highs and lower lows than what we’d seen in Season Three, and in cases like these, enjoyment is predicated on what a viewer is individually willing to tolerate: will you allow this season to be one of your favorites, even though for every classic there’s a stinker?
 Or do you prefer a more systematic below-average output that offends as seldom as it delights?
 Personally, my preference is usually for the former — and in the case of The Cosby Show, I like Season Four because it’s more comedically rewarding than the third.